Short answer :

 .

 But I don't have a LoadBalancer service.
-And quite frankly, for my simple lab, I don't need one.
+And quite frankly, for this simple lab, I don't want one.
 Is there another way?

 Port forwarding